-You must have a bachelor's degree to enter the University of Utah School of Medicine.
-Applicants must complete their schooling from a regionally accredited institution in the United States or Canada prior to matriculation to the University of Utah School of Medicine.
+You must have a bachelor's degree and complete your premedical courses at a regionally accredited institution in the United States or Canada prior to matriculation to the University of Utah School of Medicine.
 Accepted students will be required to provide transcripts for each college attended.
 The degree must be posted prior to matriculation.

 The University of Utah School of Medicine does not recommend or require any specific undergraduate academic major.
 We recommend that students choose a major field for which they have enthusiasm and interest.

-Grade point average (GPA) is calculated for all grades received for college credit are included in the AMCAS GPA calculation we use.
+Grade point average (GPA) is calculated for all grades received for college credit using the AMCAS GPA calculation.
 If a course is repeated, both grades received for that course are calculated into the GPA.
 Applicants must have a science, non-science and overall GPA of at least 3.00 or above to be eligible for consideration.

 Required Premedical Coursework

 Premedical courses must be taken for a passing grade from a regionally accredited institution in the United States or Canada prior to matriculation to medical school.

 Applicants should seek out courses that will help develop skills in independent thinking and decision-making.
 Physicians need to be able to read and understand scientific literature.
-They must also communicate effectively and possess skills to express their thoughts and ideas.
+They must also communicate effectively and possess the skills to express their thoughts and ideas.
 Computer literacy has become an essential skill.
 Courses that demand active involvement and activities such as research and independent study projects will foster these attributes.
 It is important to develop and demonstrate a commitment to lifelong learning.